14all-agency/shopify-llms-txt-directory/https-www-conquest-fit.md

     Author: Conquest Nutrition
   - [Answering FAQs on Nutrition and Exercise for Better Health](https://www.conquest.fit/blogs/news/answering-faqs-on-nutrition-and-exercise-for-better-health): Answering FAQs on Nutrition and Exercise for Better Health
     Updated: 2025-11-12T07:05:55Z
     Author: Conquest Nutrition
+  - [The Evolution of Fitness: A Historical Perspective on Exercise and Wellness](https://www.conquest.fit/blogs/news/the-evolution-of-fitness-a-historical-perspective-on-exercise-and-wellness): The Evolution of Fitness: A Historical Perspective on Exercise and Wellness
+    Updated: 2025-11-14T07:07:57Z
+    Author: Conquest Nutrition

 ## Policies